 What comes to mind when you hear of Tashkent?
 For most, absolutely nothing.
-The famous sights of Central Asia tend not to be in the main cities, but in small historical cities or peppered in the nature outside.
+The famous sights of Central Asia tend not to be in the main cities, but in small historical cities and the surrounding nature.
 To be fair, I too knew close to nothing about the city before I decided to visit, so it was a refreshing experience.
-I only had a one full day in Tashkent, but it was enough to cover the most interesting things to do.
+I only had a one full day in Tashkent, but that was enough to cover the most interesting things to do.

 1. Metro Stations

 One of the things I love doing most when exploring a new city is check out their public transport system.
 It’s easy, cheap and non-touristy.
 Tashkent’s metro system is the first in Central Asia, and the seventh to be built in former USSR.
 Like most Soviet metro systems, it doubles as a nuclear bomb shelter.
 Due to this military classification, photography inside any of the stations was illegal until June 2018.
 Although photography is officially allowed now, some of the watchful guards posted at every station may still get antsy about it and tell you to stop.

 Which is a shame, because Tashkent’s metro system has become quite famed for its architecture and décor.
 The designs differ for each station, often based on a particular theme connected with its name.

 There are currently three lines in operation: Chilonzor (red), Oʻzbekiston Line (blue) and Yunusobod Line (green), with an additional two lines proposed.
 Personally, I felt the most impressive stations were Alisher Navoi, Kosmonavtlar, Pushkin, and Bodomzor.